MS_0071 - Senator Arthenia L. Joyner Collection

 Location: AC.2.B.2.4.4 - AC.2.B.3.1.3

-She particpated in the civil rights protests as a high school student and as a college student at Florida A&M University.
-She attended the original FAMU college of law, graduating in 1968 and became the first Black woman to practice law in Hillborough county and the first African American to practice law in Polk County.
-She worked as a legislative aide to State Representative Joe Lang Kershaw, the first Black person to serve in Tallahassee since Reconstruction.
-She served three terms as a member of the Florida House of Representatives from the 59th District.
-This collection contains correspondence, meeting records, travel documents, and speeches.
+Arthenia L. Joyner born 1943 in Lakeland, Florida, and raised in Tampa.
+She emerged as a leader during the Civil Rights Movement, participating in protests as both a high school and college student at Florida A&M University.
+Joyner attended the original FAMU College of Law, graduating in 1968, and went on to break significant barriers as the first Black woman to practice law in Hillsborough County and the first African American to practice law in Polk County.
+She later served as a legislative aide to State Representative Joe Lang Kershaw, the first Black legislator in Florida since Reconstruction, and was elected to three terms in the Florida House of Representatives representing the 59th District.

 Types